Renaud8469/hypermedia-transitions/README.md

 ```

-EXCEPTION (again) : You can specify if you want a link to be the "self" relationship, in embedded resources or not, with the "withSelfRel" attribute in the "accessibleFrom" object.
+- **withSelfRel** : You can specify this attribute if you want a link to be the "self" relationship, in embedded resources or not.
 Example :

 ```javascript
 {